-Indeed, not long after not long after Waitress opened (4/24/16), producer Barry Weissler confessed to “desperately” wanting the baking aroma to be part of the experience.
-And, as it happens, the best way to achieve a genuine pie scent (apple, of course) was to install a convection oven in an area just outside the orchestra seating area.
-Bottom line: it’s a good thing you can buy pie during the intermission...
+Indeed, not long after Waitress opened, producer Barry Weissler confessed to “desperately” wanting the baking aroma to be part of the experience.
+And, as it happens, the best way to achieve a genuine pie scent (apple, of course) was to install a convection oven just outside the orchestra seating area.
+Thankfully, pie is available for purchase at intermission.

 Waitress is playing at Broadway’s Brooks Atkinson Theatre, 256 W. 47th St. For tickets